 On March 29, 2023 the UK Government published its "Pro-Innovation approach to AI regulation" White Paper.
 It set out a sector-specific approach to AI regulation, underpinned by five cross-sectoral principles and a set of centralised functions such as a sandbox and centralised risk function.
-On February 6, 2024, the (now previous) Government published its response to the consultation it launched alongside the White Paper.
+On February 6, 2024, the Government published its response to the consultation it launched alongside the White Paper.
 This confirmed that the UK is moving forward with this proposed AI Framework, although new binding rules may also now be on the horizon for the most advanced general purpose AI systems.
-The King's Speech on 17 July confirmed that the new Labour Government is looking to introduce these GPAI rules, although no commitment was made on when a bill would be introduced (see blog for more information).
+The new Labour Government's manifesto also stated that current voluntary AI safety commitments made by big tech could be placed on a statutory footing (see blog).